Towards Sparse Video Understanding and Reasoning: Experimental Studies

-\textbf{Ablation on Frames and Turns.} \Cref{tab:ablation-best-per-turn} shows that increasing the allowed turns consistently lifts accuracy while keeping the frame budget low: the best single-turn setting reaches 38.3\% with 4.60 frames, two turns reach 39.0\% with fewer frames (3.20), and three turns reach 41.6\% at $\sim$4.0 frames.
-Allowing four turns yields the best point, 42.1\% at just 2.89 frames, while average total rounds remain well below the allowed maximum ($\approx$ 2.3), indicating early stopping.
-The accuracy--frames Pareto frontier in \Cref{fig:ablation-pareto} is monotonic: as the controller is permitted more turns, it attains strictly better accuracy at strictly lower frame budgets.
+\textbf{Ablation on Frames and Turns.} We provide detailed ablation tables in the supplementary. \Cref{tab:ablation-best-per-turn} shows that increasing the allowed turns consistently lifts accuracy while keeping the frame budget low: the best single-turn setting reaches 38.3\% with 4.60 frames, two turns reach 39.0\% with fewer frames (3.20), and three turns reach 41.6\% at $\sim$4.0 frames.
+Allowing four turns yields the best point, 42.1\% at just 2.89 frames, while average total rounds remain well below the allowed maximum ($\approx$2.3), indicating early stopping.
+The accuracy--frames Pareto frontier (\Cref{fig:ablation-pareto}) is monotonic: as the controller is permitted more turns, it attains strictly better accuracy at strictly lower frame budgets.
 These trends support our design that multi-round, summary-conditioned selection concentrates evidence into a few targeted frames, improving answer quality without incurring large token costs.

 \textbf{Component Ablation.} \Cref{tab:component-ablation} highlights the complementary roles of the persistent summary-as-state and its structured fields ($P/O/H/U/R$).
-Removing state carryover causes large regressions in accuracy (-18.34\%) and nearly doubles computational cost, as the model must repeatedly reconstruct context.
-Similarly, removing the structured belief/uncertainty/rationale fields in the summary leads to substantial drops and the largest runtime increase (+32.14s), indicating that explicit state propagation is critical for stable multi-round reasoning.
+Removing state carryover causes large regressions in accuracy ($-$18.34\%) and nearly doubles computational cost, as the model must repeatedly reconstruct context.
+Similarly, removing the structured belief/uncertainty/rationale fields leads to substantial drops and the largest runtime increase (+32.14s), indicating that explicit state propagation is critical for stable multi-round reasoning.
 Ablating both yields the worst accuracy (20.24\%).
 In contrast, the full model achieves the best accuracy while requiring the fewest turns and lowest latency.